The much-loved performer was diagnosed with Alzheimer’s in 2014.

 “I feel I’m on an emotional rollercoaster.
 I walk around, trying to keep busy, then burst in to tears.
 It feels like a bereavement.
 It’s always been my biggest fear, that one day I would have to take her somewhere and she’d be thinking, ‘Why would he do this to me?’
 That fear has become a reality.
 It’s something I never wanted.” – Scott Mitchell

 Windsor’s confusion ‘escalated again in lockdown’, and Mitchell, her husband of 20 years, notes she “became a lot more frail”.
-After choosing a care home that “just felt right”, he arranged for a carer to be with Barbara 24/7 while she settles in, and has used pictures from her long showbiz career to add “some familiarity” to her spacious room.
+After choosing a care home that “just felt right”, he arranged for a carer to be with the EastEnders star 24/7 while she settles in.

 “I put family pictures up, one of her getting her Damehood from the Queen, and one of her, Paul O’Grady and Cilla Black at the Royal Variety Performance.
 And framed posters of her work, like Sparrows Can’t Sing, and Entertaining Mr Sloane.
 I’ve tried to make it so she looks around and there’s some familiarity.” – Scott Mitchell